choralakari/choralakari-archive/others/ai_assisted_poems.md

 Where the blossoms lay.

 ---
-22. The Pains of Growing Up (Incipit: A child, aged three, in short pants was holding a balloon with his right hand and ice cream cone with his left.)
+**22\.
+The Pains of Growing Up** (Incipit: A child, aged three, in short pants was holding a balloon with his right hand and ice cream cone with his left.)
 Poetic adaptation of a declamation piece; Meter: 8.7.8.7.6.6.6.6.7

 Representative Text 1: